mirage/mirage-www/tmpl/wiki/tutorial-lwt.md

     inp ()
 ```

-This is in `lwt/src/mvar_unikernels.ml` in the Mirage code repository.
+This is in `lwt/src/mvar_unikernels.ml` in the MirageOS code repository.
 Build with target `int_server`.

 ##Stream Processing